 - 1. Responsible for oversight of specific granting programs. - 2.
 Ensure that the granting programs is approved by the board - 3.
 Develop guidelines, application form, scoring sheet, evaluation/final reporting, and timelines - 4.
 To ensure that there is no conflict of interest when determining granting recipients. - 5.
-Responsible to ensure that the grants are given to qualified donees under the CRA definition of qualified donees - 6.
-Report to the board within 2 months of the grant deadline??
+Responsible to ensure that the grants are given to donees under the guidelines of CRA - 6.
+Report to the board within 2 months of the grant deadline.